-- Project budget divided in budgets per activity year - Activity year: 12-month period (1 Sept year 'X' to 31 August year 'x+1') - Rules in terms of roll-over of budget between activity years are to be defined - Only invoices dated within activity period (12 months) are acceptable / original invoices - Date related expenses (e.g. mission related expenses, subscription costs, scholarship costs, etc.) need to be accounted for in the respective activity year
+- IUC budgets are currently annual budgets i.e. activity year based funding (12-month period - 1 Sept year 'X' to 31 August year 'x+1') - Balances will be able to be rolled over for a max. of 10% of annual budget (new rule as of FY2) (= 90% spending, remainder is lost) - Only invoices dated within activity period (12 months) are acceptable / original invoices - Date related expenses (e.g. mission related expenses, subscription costs, scholarship costs, etc.) need to be accounted for in the respective activity year

-Guidelines regarding budget realignments
+Guidelines regarding budget realignments (to be updated!)

-- A revised budget plan has to be included in the Annual Progress Report or before 30 June of the last activity year if: - the shift in the total budget line for personnel costs or investment costs at SI/TEAM project level is higher than 10.000€ as compared to the initial budget line total - the shift amounts to more than 30% as compared to the initial budget line total (for the whole project budget) foreseen for the budget line for personnel or investment costs. - Currently: a budget shift exceeding the limits detailed above needs to be approved by VLIR-UOS.
+- General principle: important changes to outcomes and intermediate changes of the project need prior consultation/approval of VLIR-UOS - In terms of financial rules, current guidelines for budget realignments are under discussion! - Guidelines FYP 1 (until end of August 2022): - the shift in the total budget line for personnel costs or investment costs at IUC (partnership) project level is higher than 10.000€ as compared to the initial budget line total - the shift amounts to more than 30% as compared to the initial budget line total (for the whole project budget for a specific IUC Phase) foreseen for the budget line for personnel or investment costs.